Saghen/blink.cmp/doc/configuration/reference.md

 ### Terminal

 ::: warning
-Terminal completions are nightly only!
+Terminal completions are 0.11+ only!
 Known bugs in v0.10
 :::

 ```lua